X01XX/UES-Forth/README.md

 Understanding is tenuous at first, then improves with more data, selected judiciously to find/test corners, like IRL.
 Poor selection of data, or inability to select, can still result in improved understanding, it requires more time, data input, and data storage, to haphazardly discover corners.

+The program starts in the inability-to-select mode, taking samples as available.
+After 75, or so, samples (you can lean on the Enter key), a few short, single-step, plans become possible to allow seeking corners.
+Early plans have a tendency to fail, but failure provides data, understanding improves.
+Plans become easier to find, more steps, more likely to succeed.
+Corners are found, corner clusters are calculated.
+The corner cluster algorithm can be slowed by too much data, maybe there's a better way?
+Corner clusters, sharing data, can go as low as one state per region, depending on how regularly the regions are arranged.
+Excess data is then deleted.
 </pre>